You are here: Home » On Inspiration » Life without limits: 9 technologies that empower people with physical diabilities

 With such devices in place, mobility becomes less of a barrier between individuals with physical disabilities and exploring their environment.
 That is life-altering.

-Augmented Reality Aids
+5. Augmented reality Aids

 Augmented reality aids have quickly become popular for helping those with physical disabilities.
 These tools use augmented reality to augment existing vision and enable users to navigate the world more easily.

 For instance, recognizing objects, reading text, or helping find their way around unfamiliar environments more quickly and easily.
 You may also find systems that assist communication for those with physical disabilities so they can more effectively convey messages to other members of their group.
+There are also customizable communication boards for those who are non-verbal, which are a type of alternative communication app.

 Woman wearing hearing aid